TomWis97/ansible-rubegoldberg/README.md

 ## System requirements
 - At least 32GB of memory (and a 16GB swapfile)
-- A somewhat beefy
+- A somewhat beefy CPU (>6 cores)
+- SSD storage
-- A DHCP reservation
+- A DHCP reservation for the configured MAC address
 - OpenShift's DNS requirements, pointing to the reservation.
 - Libvirtd set-up.